- Is there rigorous grading?

 Eligibility: Any continuing full-time University of Tampa undergraduate Honors student in good standing is eligible.

-The application deadline this year is Friday, December 9, 2016 for travel in the summer of 2017.
+The application deadline is February 1 for travel in the subsequent summer.

 Note: Each year’s recipient must submit a photo essay detailing their experiences during their summer journey.